Northwest Folklife FAQ

-What do you do for rest of the year after the Festival ends?
+What do you do for the rest of the year after the Festival ends?

 Northwest Folklife is a nonprofit organization with a mission to create opportunities for our constituents.
 We work year-round to organize and produce the Northwest Folklife Festival.
-In addition, we also work on other year-round programs including our Cultural Focus, the monthly Cultural Arts series at Bellevue Crossroads, the annual Seattle Children’s Festival, and consistent work with our Community Coordinators and collaborative organizational partners.
+In addition, we also work on other year-round programs including our Cultural Focus, the monthly Cultural Arts Series at Bellevue Crossroads, Our Big Neighborhood, Youth Residency Projects, and consistent work with our Community Coordinators and collaborative organizational partners.
 We are constantly working to create new and better ways to produce our current events while looking forward to future program opportunities for our organization.

 Why should I come to the Northwest Folklife Festival?

-Come to the Festival to discover the wide variety of music, dance, and folk arts that thrive in our region.
-At the Festival you are likely to hear new kinds of music, and discover different variety of food, try out a new type of dance, and experience fresh perspectives on the cultures in this area.
+Come to the Festival to discover a wide variety of music, dance, arts, food, traditions, and heritage that thrive in our region.
+At the Festival you are likely to hear new kinds of music and discover a variety of food, try out a new type of dance, and experience fresh perspectives on the cultures in this area.
 Join festivalgoers from all over the world!
 The Northwest Folklife Festival is the largest of its kind–a community-powered, multi-day event, providing multiple opportunities to celebrate all forms of cultural expression.

 What can I expect at the Northwest Folklife Festival this year?

 Expect to enjoy the fun atmosphere of the diversity of Northwest!
-The Festival schedule blends traditional cultural expression with emerging art forms like hip hop and chiptunes.
-You can wander the pathways of Seattle Center and take in the sights and sounds, and step into one of our 24 programmed venues to see some of the region’s most accomplished professional and amateur musicians.
+The Festival schedule blends traditional cultural expression with emerging art forms like hip-hop and chiptunes.
+You can wander the pathways of Seattle Center and take in the sights and sounds, and step into one of our over 20 programmed venues to see some of the region’s most accomplished professional and amateur musicians.
 Sit back and relax in a beer garden, or work up an appetite dancing in one of the participatory dance venues.
 For all tastes and in all weather, there’s something for everyone.